 Why cut back every day if you could drop pounds by watching what you eat only a couple of days a week?
 That's some of the logic behind intermittent fasting, a weight loss approach that's become more popular over the past few years.

 Some research shows that intermittent fasting works - at least in the short term.
 In some studies, people who followed this diet did lose weight and also had a decrease in some of the markers that show inflammation.

 What You Can Eat and What You Can't

 You can eat mostly what you want on days when you don’t fast.
-But to lose weight and get the nutrients you need, you should stick to healthy foods and limit treats like dessert and processed foods.
+But to lose weight and get the nutrients you need, you should stick to healthy foods and limit treats like desserts, alcohol, and processed foods.

 On fasting days, you’ll eat very little food or none at all.